 So, what happens if your parasympathetic nervous isn't kicking in when you want it to?
 Or you know you could benefit from that rest and digest response more often?
 One option is–you guessed it–vagus nerve stimulation!
 You can stimulate this nerve, and as a result, this response, to enjoy the effects of it.

+There are many benefits of vagus nerve stimulation.
 Once the vagus nerve is stimulated, there are a number of benefits you could experience.
 We already mentioned how it can benefit those with seizures and pain.
 But those just looking to feel better on a daily basis can also reap its rewards.

 Here are some of the ways non-invasive VNS can help you get after your goals and prioritize what you love: